 The model assumes that an athlete’s point earned is correlated with winning and losing a match.
 This means that the distribution of an athlete’s performance can be impacted by the outcome of the match.
 Just say our typical DFS player is smarter than your average player, and he determines the likelihood of winning using historical average or Vegas odds.
 With this assumption, winning is not a binary event but a probability distribution.
 How would a DFS team manager quantify all those stats together?
 Let’s use Simulation then!

-The above process describes one of the reason why we have developed the simulation model.
+The above process describes one of the reasons why we have developed the simulation model.
 It allows DFS team managers to quantify their predictions.
 If we assume MLB Team A will win and athlete 1 will have a good game, we can now quantify the expected performance of the athlete.
 The user will assign a winning percentage to the player’s team, and their prediction if the player will have a good/bad/average game.
 Using that information, the model will quantify the expected points earn by the athlete.
 DFS team managers might feel that 95% distribution is too high, but this is does not matter as it is something they can adjust.

 To build up the simulation, we used a binomial model to determine if a team will win or lose.
 The athlete’s performance is model with two set of distributions, which is dependent on the outcome of the binomial model.
 The mean and standard deviation input for winning/losing are also control by the team manager.
 They can adjust the distribution to factor other considerations.
 They might feel that recent games would be a better indicator, as such they could give a higher weight to more recent games.